renofizaldy/SlimeKit/README.md

 Slim Framework + Clear Structure + Developer Happiness = SlimeKit 🚀

 ----

+There is only a little bit information that i can provide below for a while, full documentation will come soon

 Based on [Slim Framework 4](https://www.slimframework.com/docs/v4/) and [Doctrine DBAL](https://www.doctrine-project.org/projects/dbal.html) for Query Builder